karlhorky/tailwind-css-tricks/README.md

-# tailwind-css-tricks
+# Tailwind CSS Tricks

-A collection of useful React tricks
+A collection of useful Tailwind CSS tricks